abbas-al-turkmani/slidable-bottom-app-bar/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-A flutter package create a bottom app bar that can slide to the middle of the screen when clicking on the button or by sliding by hande.
+A flutter package create a bottom app bar that can slide to the position of the screen that spicefied in maxHeight property when clicking on the button or by sliding by hande.

 ## Usage

+the way to use it is by put it after Scaffold widget and put the page contents in the pageBody property, as shown in the example below:

 ```dart
 return Scaffold(